 - Farmhouse sinks can be used in both the kitchen and the laundry because of their depth and can be used for an infinite number of tasks, from washing dishes and clothes to washing babies and pets!

-- Nowadays, these sinks are available in a wide range of materials including fire clay, stainless steel, stone and copper, making them a popular choice in modern kitchens as well as traditional ones.
-There are also many different sizes and number of bowls available to suit any space.
+- Nowadays, these sinks are available in a wide range of materials, including fireclay, stainless steel, stone and copper, making them a popular choice in modern and traditional farmhouse kitchens.
+There are also many different sizes and bowls available to suit any space.

-- They are quite durable, as well as stain and scratch resistant, however care needs to be taken with larger items as these sinks can be chipped with a large amount of force such as dropping a pot into it.
+- They are quite durable and stain and scratch-resistant.
+However, care needs to be taken with larger items as these sinks can be chipped with a large amount of force, such as dropping a pot into it.

 - They are a lot easier to clean than stainless steel and will look great for years to come without requiring a lot of maintenance.

 - The rustic character of these sinks come with an extra cost - much more than a standard stainless steel sink.
 As such, you’ll need to make sure it is definitely what you want before you buy.

 - Farmhouse sinks are incredibly heavy and therefore require custom cabinetry as they must rest on a shelf with the ability to support the weight of the farmhouse sink.